lamberta/devkit-doc/api/event.md

 ## Class: event.input.InputEvent

+Input events provide an object that encapsulates data about the input gesture that created it.
+For example, when the `'inputSelect'` event fires, a developer will want to know when, where, and which view the user touched.
+The objects provided to the handler functions of an event listener are instances of `event.input.InputEvent`.

-When an input event is created it is passed sequentially up a hierarchy of View objects, with the top-most view being the main application.
+When an input event is created it is passed sequentially up a hierarchy of `ui.View` objects, with the top-most view being the root of application.

-Events are assigned a *target*, the view where it occurred, and a *root*, the top-most view where it's dispatched.
-Event propagation has two phases: capturing and bubbling.
+Events are assigned a *target*, the view where it occurred, and a *root*, the root view where it's dispatched.
+Event propagation has two phases: *capturing* and *bubbling*.

 ~~~
 import event.input.InputEvent as InputEvent;